xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 	 Yn+1 = Yn * alpha + X where Y is the output sample and X is the input sample.
 	 The constant alpha is 1 - 2^(-DC_OFFSET_DIVIDER_LOG2), therefore DC_OFFSET_DIVIDER_LOG2
 	 can be used to control the responsiveness of the filter vs the cut off frequency.
+	 The default is 13, but setting this will override it.
+The value must not exceed 31.

 Four Channel Decimator